predicer-tools/Predicer/README.md

 If both the processes should be either online or offline at the same time, the coefficients for one process should be *1*, and the other should be *-1*, weith the constant set to 0.
 This would result in the constraint **proc_1* - *proc_2* + 0 == 0*.

 As an example of a setpoint general constraint, assume the value of the electricity, **elc**, production of the process **gas_turb** has to be between 3 and 8.
 To do this, two setpoint constraints are defined, **c_up** and **c_dw**, for defining an upper and lower boundary for the process flow.
 As above, the constraints are defined in the *gen_constraint* sheet.
 The operator for *c_up* should be *st* (= smaller than), and the operator for *c_dw* should be *gt* (=greater than).
 Both constraints are defined as setpoint constraints, with a deviation penalty of 100.
-The unit of the penalty is simply per iunit of variable, meaning a variable deviation of 2 would increase the costs in the model with 200.
+The unit of the penalty is simply per unit of variable, meaning a variable deviation of 2 would increase the costs in the model with 200.

 | name  | operator | is_setpoint | penalty |
 |-------|----------|-------------|---------|